chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 snowstorm](https://triblive.com/local/regional/1-dead-in-18-vehicle-crash-on-i-79/)
 on Friday, spent the night at my inlaws' empty house (they're in Florida), and in the morning sought out an old Amish friend.
-I beached the car in three snow drifts to get there.
+I beached the car in three snow drifts on the way.
 Three times Amish bailed me out.
 The last tried hitching his horse to my car.

 {% include youtube.html video_id="DCC76jmmzkc" %}